CS4240-Group6/assignment03-vrshooter/README.md

 ![image](https://user-images.githubusercontent.com/7495242/110196271-662aeb80-7e7e-11eb-8bbe-8b8706a3f852.png)

 ## Platform
-Best run on Oculus Quest/ Oculus Quest 2.
+Best run on Oculus Quest / Oculus Quest 2.

 ## Scene
 The main scenes that we have developed the project on is Main2.